sunilnanda/wordpress/README.md

 ## Disable wordpress comments

-Copy the code from function.php and place it in the end of your `function.php`
+Copy the code from functions.php and place it in the end of your `functions.php`

 ```
 add_action('admin_init', function () {